-In today’s era, Escrow agreements have proved to be important for secure transactions among various businesses.
-It avoids insecurities and maintains trust among unknown parties which enhances the smooth working of businesses.
+In today’s era, Escrow agreements have proved to be essential for secure transactions among various businesses.
+It avoids insecurities and maintains trust among unknown parties, which enhances the smooth working of businesses.

 This has been a guide to what is an escrow agreement.
 Here we discuss how escrow agreement works along with examples, components, types, and uses.
 You can learn more about financing from the following articles –